-Let me start with this question: Do you want to go to Heaven?
+Do you want to go to Heaven?
 I want to go to Heaven.
 Not any time soon, mind you, but when my time comes, I want to go to Heaven.
-I've dedicated my life to serving God, I try to be a good person and do the right things, and I hope that when I die I head north instead of south.
+I've dedicated my life to serving God, I try to be a good person and do the right things, I smile at the clerk at Walgreen's and let people over in traffic if they're using their turn signals, and I hope that when I die I head north instead of south.
 My guess is that most of us have the same hope.